harshithamadarapu/Team16_Hinglish-Auto-suggestions/README.md

    - Saved the tokenized data as `tokenized_data.csv`.

 4. **Word Frequency Analysis**:
+   - We analyzed the dataset to identify the most frequently occurring words.
-   - Identified the top 10 most common words in the dataset:
+   - Here are the top 10 words along with their counts:

      - `ke`: 81,318
      - `liye`: 55,985
      - `hai`: 55,913